-Registration below pays for all food, drinks and snacks for the hackathon.
+Registration below pays for all food, drinks, snacks and parking for the hackathon.

 Keep astronauts alive and healthy in space – join us for the Johnson Space Center (JSC) Space Health Innovation Challenge (hackathon).
 This is the first of it’s kind event – Work with amazing mentors including Jeff Davis, MD, Director, Human Health and Performance Directorate, NASA Johnson Space Center and Hugh Forrest, Director of South By Southwest Interactive, and Fred Trotter, author of the bestseller “Hacking Healthcare.”

 Registration has begun!
 New prizes added this week include face time for winners with DreamIt Health Ventures and Health Wildcatters, two leading health accelerators changing the way we innovate healthcare.
 New sponsors include StartUp Health, the School of Biomedical Informatics at the University of Texas, and both the Ken Kennedy Institute of Information Technology and the Medical Future’s Lab from Rice University.